daido1976/pj-card-bot/README.md

 ## Example

-The way to set the Automation Card is almost the same as the project-bot.
+The way to set the automation rule card is almost the same as the project-bot.

 ```md
 ###### PJ Card Bot Rules